ros2/design/articles/ros2_access_control_policies.md

 Attributes:
 - To be defined

-Given the use cases for bridge interfaces where a enclave's credentials may be used to interconnect across multiple transports or to transport specific domains, it may be necessary to qualify certain profile sequences with particular constraints, while doing so multiple times for separate profiles per enclave.
+Given the use cases for bridge interfaces where an enclave's credentials may be used to interconnect across multiple transports or to transport specific domains, it may be necessary to qualify certain profile sequences with particular constraints, while doing so multiple times for separate profiles per enclave.
 This allows advanced users to holistically control the intersect of permissions across transport domains, while retaining accurate model fidelity of security permissions.
 Given how security sensitive bridge interfaces are and the attack surface they expose, it is vital that information flow control within a bridge remains formally verifiable for safe and secure operation.